an exploration through history & culture

-A summer’s afternoon walk, the typical country church.
+An afternoon’s walk in the country, you come upon the typical village country church.
 This lecture will help you look at the architecture inside and out, the church furniture, those mysterious nooks and crannies, high and low.
 How and why did it all come to look this way?
-This will be a fascinating journey through English history unravelled before your eyes.
-“I can’t make you experts” says Nicholas Henderson, “but I can teach you enough to amaze your friends on that summer’s afternoon walk”.
+This is a fascinating journey through English history unravelled before your eyes.
+“I can’t make you experts” says Nicholas Henderson, “but I can teach you enough to amaze your friends on that afternoon in the countryside.”

-Collage left to right – Elizabeth of York, Mary and Margaret Tudor, Catherine of Aragon, Anne Boleyn, Jane Seymour, Anne of Cleves, Catherine Howard, Catherine Parr, Lady Jane Grey, Mary, Elizabeth.
-Deadlier than the male, powers behind the thrones, formative figures in a tumultuous era whose various influences are with us to this day.
+Elizabeth of York, Catherine of Aragon, Anne Boleyn, Jane Seymour, Anne of Cleves, Catherine Howard, Catherine Parr, Lady Jane Grey, Mary, Elizabeth.
+Deadlier than the male, powers behind and on the throne, formative figures in a tumultuous era whose various influences are with us to this day.
+Click for synopsis below: